ni-ms/Car_Park_Front_End/README.md

 ## READ THIS
 Create a new folder in src/components with the name of the html/vue file and paste your html/vue file in the folder.

+## NOTE
+I used the options api to build this app.

 ## Project setup
 ```